 Introduction

 It is essential that quality is ‘built-in’ at the design stage.
-If it is not, no amount of subsequent quality activity will be entirely satisfactory.
+If it is not, no amount of subsequent quality activity can be entirely satisfactory.

 The overall quality of a joint is a function of its design quality and manufacturing quality.
 The former includes the analytical aspects of joint design and is dealt with in some detail in the earlier this guidelines document.
 The latter includes performance variations, which occur as a result of production tolerances and is covered in this section.